-Ms. Sandon holds a Masters of Education in Education Technology from the University of Texas, Brownsville and a Bachelor of Science degree in Nutrition and Dietetics from the University of Minnesota.
+Ms. Sandon holds a Doctorate of Philosophy in Health Education Studies with an emphasis in higher education and wellness programming from Texas Woman's University, Masters of Education in Education Technology from the University of Texas, Brownsville and a Bachelor of Science degree in Nutrition and Dietetics from the University of Minnesota.
 She completed a one-year dietetic internship at the University of Minnesota Hospital and Clinics (now Fairview University Hospital).
-She is currently pursing a doctorate degree in Health Studies with an emphasis in higher education and wellness programming and plans to obtain the Master Certified Health Education Specialist (MCHES) credential in the near future.
-She received the 2015 Graduate Student Research Award from the Sports, Cardiovascular, and Wellness Nutritionists dietetics practice group to support her dissertation research.

 Ms. Sandon has a personal and professional interest in wellness, sports nutrition, exercise, and autoimmune inflammatory conditions.
 She is a certified fitness instructor by the American Council on Exercise and a Level III YogaFit instructor.
 Daily exercise of cycling, aerobics, yoga, or weight training is just her way of life.
 She has over 15 years experience in leading fitness and wellness classes for multiple health and fitness centers.
 She is frequently contacted to speak for community events for the Arthritis Foundation and employee health and wellness programs.